Debug GitLab CI/CD Pipelines with Metasploit

 statically linked

-are behind a firewall, opening the respective ports and configuring the proper
+are behind a firewall, opening the respective ports and configuring proper

-forward is required.
-If you are using Nixos
+forwarding is required.
+If you are using NixOS

 networking.firewall = {